opengauss-mirror/docs/content/en/docs/PerformanceTuningGuide/creating-a-resource-pool.md

 ## Prerequisites<a name="section17352165513395"></a>

-You are familiar with the  [CREATE RESOURCE POOL](create-resource-pool.md),  [ALTER RESOURCE POOL](alter-resource-pool.md), and  [DROP RESOURCE POOL](drop-resource-pool.md)syntax.
+You are familiar with the  [CREATE RESOURCE POOL](../SQLReference/create-resource-pool.md),  [ALTER RESOURCE POOL](../SQLReference/alter-resource-pool.md), and  [DROP RESOURCE POOL](../SQLReference/drop-resource-pool.md)syntax.

 ## **Procedure** <a name="en-us_topic_0066854608_section16606579202019"></a>

 **Creating a resource pool**

-1. Perform the steps in  [Using gsql to Connect to a Database](using-gsql-to-connect-to-a-database.md).
+1. Perform the steps in  [gsql connection and usage](gsql-connection-and-usage.md).

 1. Create a group resource pool and associate it with the specified sub-Class Cgroup.
 In the following example, the group resource pool named  **resource\_pool\_a**  is associated with the  **class\_a**  Cgroup.